The driven rod test is a geotechnical investigation method which determines the resistance of soil to the penetration of a rod or other penetrometer.

 The Soil resistivity is determined using different Soil Resistivity Testing methods.
 However the Driven Rod, described below is the last of the three most popular Soil Resistivity Testing methods we use to measure the soil resistivity.

-To complete a driven rod test, you will need the following equipment:
+you will need the following equipment:

 - A penetrometer (usually a rod or cone-shaped device)